rmoin/logistics-solution-accelerators/semiconductor/README.md

 The AnyLogic simulation models a factory floor that can be run as-is or customized to meet your specific business requirements.
 The Factory Logistics solution accelerator includes:

+- A new workspace created in cloud subscription of your choice.
+- A pre-designed, customizable activity-based costing analysis (ABCA) model in AnyLogic that provides a virtual environment for the AI Agent to learn in.
+- A virtual machine (VM) created under your subscription that you can use to run the simulation model
+- Network Interface
+- Network Security Group
+- Virtual Network
+- Public IP Address